 For fans of star-crossed lovers, Cas and Anna are a perfect pair.
 Brave, powerful, stubborn Anna makes more than one reappearance in all her bloody dress glory, and wry, clever Cas is at his most determined.
 But in this book there’s even more reason to doubt that they’ll be able to find a happy ending, due to Anna’s position trapped… well… we don’t know where, exactly, and the mysterious obstacles, both supernatural and human, facing Cas every way he turns.
 Usually, the romantic bits are my least favorite elements of stories like these, but I found myself rooting for Cas and Anna a lot more than I expected to, and I was just as eager to save her as Cas was.
 The mystery of what really happened to Anna kept me on the edge of my seat, even as I was in suspense over the unfolding story of the athame and its surprising origins.

 One of the things I love about both Anna Dressed In Blood and Girl of Nightmares is the repeated emphasis on Anna’s power, and her ability to draw upon that power to protect the people she loves.
 Despite the fact that she has given up the fight against the Obeahman, it doesn’t take much before she is ready to battle him alongside Cas, no matter the consequences.
 And, just as she needed him to help her in the first novel, he needs her help now.
 The way that their fates continue to be tangled together makes the connection between them so much more believable than many young adult romances, which are often built in such a short space of time, and it makes you root for them both even more.

 Kelsey Ann Barrett is a writer and a reader and a lover of fantastic horror.
-She lives in Brooklyn and studies at Drew University; you can follow her on Twitter and read her own supernatural horror story at Lightspeed Magazine.
+They live in Brooklyn and study at Drew University; you can follow them on Twitter and read their own supernatural horror story at Lightspeed Magazine.